Better offsets for threatened species

 Biodiversity offsetting is increasingly used as a mechanism to compensate unavoidable development impacts on biodiversity.
 Yet, major knowledge gaps exist

-in how to calculate development impacts and offset benefits for biodiversity, and to ensure they balance, particularly for poorly-known species and
+in how to calculate both development impacts and offset benefits for biodiversity, particularly for poorly known species and communities.

-- offsetting strategies that can deliver improved benefits through more strategically targeted and coordinated actions.
+- exploring approaches that can deliver improved benefits through more strategically targeted and coordinated actions.

 Biodiversity offsets are routinely prescribed as conditions of approval for proposed development that impact on threatened species and ecological communities